fgrehm/devstep/docs/introduction.md

-Be it a CLI tool, a plugin for some framework or a web app, it doesn't matter, Devstep can do the heavy lifting of preparing an isolated and disposable environment using as close to "zero configuration" as possible so that we can **focus on writing and delivering working software**.
+Be it a CLI tool, a plugin for some framework or a web app, it doesn't matter, Devstep can do the heavy lifting of preparing an isolated and disposable environment using as close to "zero configuration" as possible so that Developers can **focus on writing and delivering working software**.

 ## Benefits